$C^1$-triangulations of semialgebraic sets: Introduction

 because the map $f|_\sigma: \sigma \to M$ is of class $C^1$ (the integral is often written by $\int_\sigma \omega$ for short).
 Suppose that $X$ has the $\Z$-fundamental class.
 Put

 where the sum runs over all $p$-simplices $\sigma$ in $K$ with suitable orientation so that they form the fundamental cycle.
 It is almost obvious that the value $\int_X \sigma$ does not depend on the choice of $(K, f)$ of $X$ (Theorem \ref{thm3}).
-Cosequently, the theory of integration of differential forms over semialgebraic sets can be treated in entirely the same manner as in the case of manifolds -- that simplifies the treatment of semialgebraic chains and integrations, without using the geometric measure theory \cite{Federer, Hardt, Hardt2, HLTV, KS} (Remarks \ref{current}, \ref{CDGA}).
+Consequently, the theory of integration of differential forms over semialgebraic sets can be treated in entirely the same manner as in the case of manifolds -- that simplifies the treatment of semialgebraic chains and integrations, without using geometric measure theory due to Hardt et al \cite{Federer, Hardt, HLTV, KS} (see Remarks \ref{current}, \ref{CDGA}).
+In fact, a traditional way using geometric currents involves the limiting process: $\int_\sigma \omega$ is defined by the integral of $\omega$ over the interior $\Int (\sigma)$ which absolutely converges (that is shown by the fact that the induced volume is finite).
+On the other hand, our definition uses only the {\it definite integral} of a continuous function on a compact domain $\sigma$.

 We remark that our definition of $\int_X \omega$ works over not only the real number field $\R$ but also any possibly non-archimedian real closed field $R$.
-Then the value of the integral does no longer stay in the same field $R$, but exists in a (larger) saturated field, see \cite{MS}.
+Then the value of the integral does not take values in the same field $R$ but in a larger saturated field (see \cite{MS}).
 In particular, the volume of a bounded definable set in $R^m$ is bounded within $R$ (Remark \ref{o_minimal}).